 This program of study is designed to provide didactic and clinical training in the field of general Diagnostic Medical Sonography.
 The student will receive training in the fields of acoustic principles, safety, abdominal, obstetrical, gynecologic, vascular, and small parts sonography.
 This program requires sixteen (16) months to complete.
 Students who complete the Diagnostic Medical Sonography Program will receive a Certificate of Completion.
 Graduates of the program are eligible and encouraged to take professional certification examinations offered by the American Registry of Diagnostic Medical Sonographers (ARDMS).
 This includes, Sonography Principals & Instrumentation, Abdomen, Obstetric & Gynecology, and Vascular board exams.

-The Volunteer State Community College Diagnostic Medical Sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS).
+The Volunteer State Community College Diagnostic Medical Sonography program is accredited in the General Concentration by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS).
+This allows our students to register for any of the RDMS specialty national board exams 60-days prior to graduation.

 6021 University Boulevard, Suite 500, Ellicott City, MD 21043